Thursday, June 8, 2023

 “Where’s Daniel’s room?”

-Daniel’s room was next to hers.
-She opened the door, and there were two twin sized beds side by side with no sheets or covers on them.
-There was an arrow with a target tip on top of one of the mattresses.
+Daniel’s room was the one next to hers.
+There was a closet between the two rooms.
+She opened the door to Daniel's room.
+Bobby and I went in and saw two twin sized beds side by side with no sheets or covers on them.
+There was an arrow with a target tip on top of one of the mattresses, and there were holes from arrows in the wall where someone shot them with a bow.
 Bobby and I looked at each other.
-There were holes in the wall where someone had target practice with a bow.

-Bobby asked her why the beds were bare.
-She took us to a linen closet between the bedrooms and opened the door.
-On the bottom shelf, there were shams that matched the pattern of the outer comforter Rodney Nordby was wrapped in.
-There were also sheets on the shelves that matched the other bedding around his body.
+Bobby asked Daniel's sister why the beds were bare.
+She took us to the closet between the bedrooms and opened the door.
+On the bottom shelf, there were shams that matched the pattern of the outer comforter that Rodney Nordby was wrapped in.
+There were also sheets on the shelves that matched the other bedding.

 I showed her a picture of the bundle I took at the scene and asked her if the outer comforter looked familiar.
 She gasped and said it was Daniel’s comforter.

-She took us to the front living room and showed us some smears on the floor where Daniel had mopped something up a few days earlier.
-She said she asked Daniel what he was doing, and he told her, “Cleaning up some blood.”
-She said his friend Dillon Brown came by late Thursday night and helped him load a trash can in the back of his black Chevy pickup truck.
+She took us to the front living room.
+The lights were out, and when I shined my flashlight, we could see smears from a mop all over the floor.
+His sister told us Daniel was mopping something up a few nights earlier.
+She asked Daniel what he was doing, and he told her, “Cleaning up some blood.”
+She said Daniel's friend Dillon Brown came over late Thursday night and helped him load a trash can in the back of Dillon's black Chevy pickup truck.
 Dillon lived a street over from Daniel.

-We knew we were at the crime scene, so we all stepped outside.
+We now knew we were at the crime scene, so we made everyone go outside.
 We called Lucky to the house and told Jeremy Prudhome to start writing a search warrant.
 Morgan talked to Daniel’s dad.
-Mr Haire told him his crossbow was missing.
+Mr Haire told him he owned a crossbow, but it was missing.
 The arrow we saw in Daniel’s room was actually a bolt for a crossbow.

 At midnight, February 29 became March 1st.
-On the same day 32 years earlier, I raised my right hand before Sheriff Don Hathaway and swore to enforce the laws of Louisiana.
+Eight leap years earlier, I rose my right hand before Sheriff Don Hathaway and swore to enforce the laws of Louisiana.
+That night was my 32nd anniversary in law enforcement.

-Detective Lucky was good at talking to people.
-He arrived from the office and made recorded interviews with Daniel’s dad and sister.
-He left Detective Prudhome at the office to write the search warrant for the house and an arrest warrant for Daniel Haire.
+Detective Lucky arrived from the office and made recorded interviews with Daniel’s dad and sister.
+Detective Prudhome was finishing the search warrant for Daniel Haire's home and starting on an arrest warrant for Daniel.

-Morgan called Detective Nathan Everett to meet us at the house.
-Everett was a skilled carpenter and tactical shooter before he became a deputy.
-He and I drove around the corner and found Dillon Brown’s house and his grandfather’s pickup out front.
-We knocked on the front door and spoke to his grandmother.
-Dillon was not there, and she did not know Rodney Nordby.
-She told us Dillon and Daniel Haire left her house three hours earlier with Dillon’s girlfriend.
-We asked her if we could look in her backyard.
-She went with us, and we saw Nordby’s motorcycle in her shop through a glass door.
+Dillon's grandmother answered the door In her nightgown.
+Startled and confused, she told us Dillon was not there.
+We asked her about Rodney Nordby, but she didn't know him.
+Dillon's young daughter was in the bedroom asleep.
+Dillon and Daniel Haire left her house three hours earlier along with Dillon’s girlfriend.
+We asked Mrs Brown if we could look in her backyard.
+She went with us, and Everett saw Nordby’s motorcycle through a window in the shop behind the house.
 It had been painted blue with a can of spray paint.
-We had a patrolman watch the house while we went back to Haire’s house and called Prudhome to write another warrant for the Brown home.
+We called a patrolman to watch the house while we went back to Haire’s house and called Prudhome to write a second search warrant for Dillon's grandmother's house.

-We weren’t sure if Dillon Brown had anything to do with the murder, but we knew he helped Daniel Haire hide Nordby’s body.
+We did not know if Dillon Brown had anything to do with the murder, but Daniel's sister said he came over to their house the night of Rodney's murder.
+We believed Dillon helped Daniel Haire hide Rodney’s body.
 Patrol went to the casino parking lots in Shreveport and Bossier looking for Brown’s girlfriend’s car, but they didn’t find it.
 Brown and Haire were fugitives, but they didn’t know we were after them.
-They could show up at Dillon or Daniel’s house at any moment.

 We sent Daniel’s father and sister away from the house, so we could search.
 Prudhome woke up the Assistant District Attorney and Judge on call.
 Just after 2 am, he had the warrants.
-While waiting for them to be delivered to Daniel’s house and begin the search, I heard Patrol Sergeant Matt Cowden on the radio initiating a traffic stop on Dillon’s girlfriend’s car on the same street Dillon lived.
-When I got there, the car was pulled in at his grandmother’s house.
-Patrolmen had Dillon and Daniel lying in the driveway at gunpoint.
+While waiting for them to be delivered to Daniel’s house and begin the search, I heard Patrol Sergeant Matt Cowden on the radio initiating a traffic stop on Dillon’s girlfriend’s car in front of Dillon's grandparent's house.
+When I got there, patrolmen had Dillon and Daniel lying in the driveway at gunpoint.
 I was grateful for the unexpected apprehension because I knew a manhunt or chase could have ended badly.
-Cowden and his patrolmen handcuffed the trio.
-Dillon’s girlfriend yelled constantly and demanded to be released.
+The patrolmen handcuffed the three fugitives.
+Dillon's girlfriend was uncooperative and demanded to be released.
 We detained her because we believed she was an accessory after the fact to murder.
 I looked in the back seat of her car and saw a large crossbow and a .22 rifle.
-We later learned that Dillon and Daniel were showing off the weapons, as well as a flare gun, everywhere they went.
+We later learned that Dillon and Daniel were showing off the weapons that day.
 We put them in three different patrol cars and took them to the office.

-Three people were in custody, and there were two houses and two vehicles to search and a motorcycle to recover.
+We had three people in custody, two houses and two vehicles to search, and a motorcycle to recover.
 We were stretched thin.
-Lucky and I met the patrolmen at the office.
+Lucky and I met the patrolmen with the prisoners at the office.
 Prudhome was already there.
-Everett stayed behind with Morgan and the Captain to conduct the searches.
+Everett stayed behind with Morgan and Captain /herring to conduct the searches.

-We separated the suspects in three different rooms and interviewed them according to culpability.
-Lucky and Prudhome interviewed the woman first.
-She was angry that we handcuffed her and put her in a patrol car.
+We put the suspects in three different interview rooms and spoke to them according to culpability.
+Lucky and Prudhome interviewed Dillon's wife first.
+She was angry.
 We knew she didn’t have anything to do with Nordby’s murder, but she was chauffeuring the murderer and his accomplice all over town, and she couldn’t have missed the crossbow and rifle sitting on her backseat.
-It appeared she knew about the murder and even helped Daniel try to sell his crossbow, but she denied it.
-The detectives could have arrested her, but they had more important things to do.
+She knew about the murder and helped Daniel try to sell his crossbow, but she denied it to the detectives.
+They could have arrested her, but there were more important things to do.
 They held on to her car and cell phone and cut her loose.

-The two men dumped the garbage can in a dumpster behind a business just down the road and went back to Daniel’s house, but when they got there, Daniel panicked and told Dillon they had to go back and get the bundle.
-They returned, climbed into the dumpster, and picked up the bundle, and Dillon told the detectives he saw the silhouette of a man inside the bundle, but instead of leaving and calling the police, he helped Daniel put the bundle back in the trash can, and they took it to Cameron Park at the end of Wallace Lake Road.
-He said he was deathly afraid when a police car followed them for a couple of miles, but it finally turned off.
-When they got to the park, they backed up to the edge of the lake, dumped the body in the water and took off.
+Just as they suspected, Dillon had nothing to do with Rodney's murder, but he knew there was a human being in Daniel’s trash can when he helped load it in the back of the truck.
+He told detectives Daniel called him in the middle of the night and needed help, so he left his girlfriend and daughter asleep and rushed over to Daniel’s house.
+When he arrived, he helped Daniel load a garbage can in the back of his truck.
+The two men dumped the garbage can in a dumpster behind a business down the road and went back to Daniel’s house, but when they arrived, Daniel panicked and told Dillon they had to go back.
+They rushed back, climbed in the dumpster, and picked up the bundle.
+Dillon told the detectives he saw the silhouette of a man inside the bundle, but instead of leaving and calling the police, he helped Daniel put the bundle back in the trash can and take it to Cameron Park at the end of Wallace Lake Road.
+On the way to the park, a police car followed them for a couple of miles but finally turned off.
+When they got to the park, they backed up to the edge of the lake, dumped the body in the water, and took off.

 Perhaps they thought the bundle would float out into the lake and sink, but it didn’t.
 Two days later, the lake receded, and the bundle remained where it was dumped for two full days before anyone noticed it.

-Lucky and Prudhome interviewed Daniel Haire.
+Last of all, Lucky and Prudhome interviewed Daniel Haire.
 Daniel didn’t look like a criminal.
 He was tall, well dressed, had a nice haircut, and unlike his co-defendants, he was calm and cool.
-Most suspects in his shoes would tell detectives Nordby’s death was self-defense or accidental.
-Maybe he dropped a loaded cross bow and it went off, or maybe Nordby got angry and came at him with a knife, and it was the only way to stop him, and once he was dead, he panicked and got rid of the body to save his family the pain of having a person killed in their home, but Daniel didn’t say any of that.
-It didn’t occurred to him to offer a reasonable defense until much later.
+Most suspects in his shoes would forgo denials and tell detectives Nordby’s death was self-defense or accidental.
+Maybe he dropped a loaded cross bow and it went off, or maybe Nordby got angry and came at him with a knife, and the only way to stop him was shoot him with the crossbow, and once he was dead, he panicked and got rid of the body to save his family the pain of having a person killed in their home, but Daniel didn’t say any of that.
+It didn’t occur to him to offer a reasonable defense until much later.

-Prudhome developed rapport and read him his rights.
+Prudhome masterfully developed rapport with the felon and read him his rights.
 Daniel dutifully signed the form.
-The detective was patient and empathetic, a combination that can elicit cooperation from the most difficult of people.
-Haire listened with his elbows on his knees and his hands up in a steeple position resting against his chin in a display of confidence.
+The detective was patient and empathetic, a combination that can elicit cooperation from the most difficult of people, and Haire listened with his elbows on his knees and his hands in a steeple position resting against his chin in a display of confidence.
 Those who commit horrible crimes try to be confident, but their body language betrays them with crossed arms, crossed legs, blank stares, and nonchalance.
-They are anything but eager, but Daniel was the exception.
+They are anything but eager.
+Daniel was the exception.

-Daniel told the detectives he was being threatened and made four or five reports with the Shreveport Police Department, but since he had a record, no one took him seriously.
-Daniel never explained what kind of threats were made or who made them, he just wanted them to know he was a victim, and his father was the victim of theft.
-He said someone was stealing his dad’s tools, and his dad was mad at him about it, so he decided to do something about it.
+Daniel told the detectives someone was threatening him.
+He made four or five reports with the Shreveport Police Department, but since he had a criminal record, no one took him seriously.
+Daniel never explained what kind of threats were made or who made them, he just wanted the detectives to know he was a victim.
+He also wanted them to know that his father was the victim of theft.
+Daniel said someone was stealing his dad’s tools, and his dad got mad at him about it.

 On Thursday night around 10 pm, Daniel heard something on his back porch.
-He looked outside and saw his buddy Tritta Nordby.
-Tritta and Daniel once shared a cell at Caddo Correction Center.
+He looked outside and saw Rodney Nordby.
+Rodney and Daniel once shared a cell at Caddo Correction Center.
 Both were drug addicts.
-Both were on parole and unemployed, and both were caught in a state of perpetual adolescence.
-Daniel said his father was angry with him about the missing tools, and he imagined Tritta was the one stealing the tools; however, it seemed more likely that Daniel was the one taking the tools.
-He didn’t deny killing Tritta, he merely told the detectives why he did, expecting them to see the murder as reasonable.
+Both were on parole and unemployed, and both were stuck in a state of perpetual adolescence.

-In the dark of night, Daniel saw his old cell mate on his back porch.
-Tritta had parked his motorcycle in the carport and walked around to the back door.
-Daniel opened the door, raised the crossbow, and shot the unsuspecting biker in the center of his chest.
-The crossbow was his father’s, but he took it as his own because it wasn’t illegal for a convicted felon to have one.
+In the dark of night, Rodney parked his motorcycle in the Daniel's carport and walked around to the back door.
+When Daniel came to the door, he looked at Rodney, raised a crossbow, and shot the unsuspecting biker in the center of his chest.
+The crossbow belonged to Daniel's father, but he took it as his own.
+In Louisiana, it is illegal for a felon to have a firearm but not a crossbow.

-A bolt from a crossbow can penetrate a bullet proof vest, and a bolt equipped with a broad head which is essentially a four sided razor blade can drop a grizzly bear at close range, and Tritta was no grizzly.
+A bolt from a crossbow can penetrate a bullet proof vest, and a bolt equipped with a broad head which is essentially a four-sided razor blade can drop a grizzly bear at close range.
+Rodney was no grizzly.
 The projectile entered his chest and went out his back.
 He stumbled into the house through the kitchen near the living room and collapsed on the floor as blood filled his lungs and drained from his body.
 He was drowning in his own blood.
-With only seconds left to live, he wondered what happened.
-What did his friend do to him?
-A pressure bandage to his chest, and a call to 911may have saved him, but Daniel didn’t care.
+With only seconds left to live, Rodney must have wondered what happened.
+Why did his friend shoot him?
+A pressure bandage to his chest, and a call to 911 may have saved him, but Daniel did neither.

-Momentum carried Nordby into the house as if he was desperately seeking safety and security inside the warm home, but he was offered nothing of comfort.
-He fell to the ground in shock and slowly bled out on the living room floor.
-Haire scrambled to conceal his deed from his slumbering family.
+Rodney Nordby's momentum carried him into the house as if he was desperately seeking safety and security inside the warm home, but he was offered nothing of comfort.
+He fell to the ground in shock and slowly bled to death on the living room floor while Haire scrambled to conceal his deed from his slumbering family.
 Both father and sister were awakened by the commotion, but he assured them everything was alright.
-With them assuaged, he pressed the dead man into the fetal position, wrapped him a bundle of bed coverings he stripped from his bed, and threw his friend into the garbage can.
-All that was left was to mop up the warm blood of the man he just murdered, but he couldn’t hide the blood trail.
-The detectives at the scene saw it clearly with a flashlight, and when CSI showed up and sprayed luminal, the single family dwelling looked like a slaughter house.
+With them assuaged, he pressed the dead man into the fetal position, wrapped him a bundle of bed coverings he stripped from his bed, and heaved his friend into the garbage can.
+All that was left was to mop up the warm blood of the man he just murdered, but despite his efforts, he could not hide the blood trail.
+The detectives at the scene saw it clearly with a flashlight, and when CSI showed up and sprayed luminal, the single-family dwelling looked like a slaughterhouse.

 Daniel told his story without guilt as if those listening had his same sociopathic outlook.
 Of course drugs were a factor, but they only highlighted the evil in his heart.

 Daniel and his buddy Dillon, thinking no one would notice the dead man’s motorcycle missing, decided to capitalize on it by selling it to a friend who shared their aimless lifestyle of unemployment, drugs, and living off parents.
 Their mechanically inclined friend put a new coil on the motorcycle and painted it blue.
-On Friday night at 1 am, twenty four hours after the murder, Dillon and Daniel went to the mechanic’s house and walked into his bedroom like soldiers ready for war.
-Dillon carried a .22 rifle, and Daniel toted a cocked and loaded crossbow which had already killed one man.
+On Friday night at 1 am, twenty-four hours after the murder, Dillon and Daniel went to the mechanic’s house and walked into his bedroom like soldiers ready for war, Dillon carrying a .22 rifle, and Daniel with a cocked and loaded crossbow...a crossbow which he already used to kill one man.
 The mechanic somehow lived to tell the story two days later.
-Why he did not call the police immediately after his encounter is a testimony to the mind altering effects of drugs.
+Why he did not call the police immediately after his encounter is a testimony to the mind-altering effects of drugs.

-I watched the interview from the media room and thanked God for answering prayer.
-It was our first homicide of 2020, but ironically, it wasn’t ours at all.
-The murder occurred inside the city limits and Nordby’s body was dumped in the parish.
+I watched the interview from the media room next door and thanked God for answering my prayer.
+It was the Sheriff's Office first homicide of 2020, but ironically, it wasn’t ours at all.
+The murder occurred inside the Shreveport city limits, and Nordby’s body was dumped in the parish.

 Theologian Louis Berkhof said, “The crime of murder owes its enormity to the fact that it is an attack on the image of God.”
 (Systematic Theology, p.
 204) Because of that enormity, we intrinsically know murder is wrong, and those who commit it know it is wrong as well.
 That is why they try to hide what they’ve done.

-A month before the murder, Jim Fortson, a local attorney and Reserve Deputy, asked me to teach an adult Sunday School class at First Methodist Church in downtown Shreveport.
-I’m not sure why he asked a Baptist to teach his group, but I was honored to have the opportunity.
+A month before the murder, Jim Fortson, a local attorney and Reserve Deputy, asked me to teach an adult Sunday School class at First Methodist Church in downtown Shreveport on March 1st.

-After a 13 hour investigation, I finished at the office.
-It was 7:30, and I was scheduled to be at First Methodist in two hours.
-I drove to the church, slept in my car until 9:15, changed clothes, and went inside.
+It was 7:30 and I was at the end of a 13-hour homicide investigation.
+In two hours, I was scheduled to be at First Methodist Church.
+I drove to the church, slept in the car until 9:15, changed clothes, and went inside.
 The class was filled with close to a hundred people, and I did what Baptists do, I spoke on the penal, substitutionary atonement of Christ from 2 Corinthians 5:21, “For God made Jesus who knew no sin to be sin for us that we might become the righteousness of God through him.”
-The men and women at FMC were kind and welcoming.
-I spoke to an old friend, Shreveport attorney Steve Glassell, before I left.
+The people at the church were very thoughtful.
+When I finished speaking, Shreveport attorney Steve Glassell thanked me for being there.

-I saw Steve Glassell two years later in May 2022 at Daniel Haire’s second-degree murder trial.
+Two years later in May 2022, I saw Steve Glassell again at Daniel Haire’s second-degree murder trial.
 Steve was Daniel’s defense attorney.
-When I was on the stand answering his questions, I made eye contact with the jurors.
+While I was on the stand answering his questions, I made eye contact with the jurors.
 Some were enthralled.
 Others seemed disinterested.
-When the trial was over, they decided Daniel was not guilty of second degree murder, but they found him guilty of manslaughter.
+When the trial was over, they decided Daniel was not guilty of second-degree murder.
+Instead, they found him guilty of manslaughter.
 Due to Daniel being a habitual offender, he was sentenced to 70 years.

 Some cases are broken with evidence, others with confessions and information.
 This case was broken by the diligence of a dispatcher who noticed a piece important information and passed it on…